kldkv/scss-properties/README.md

 ## Defining properties

-Color properties must be declared using the `define` mixin.
+Color properties must be declared using the `define` mixin, which produces a separate css property for each color property.

 ```scss
 @use 'scss-properties/index' as prop;